-Coming end of the year 2020, I would like to write a short post about the books I’ve enjoyed the most out of the 40 books I’ve read throughout this year.
-This is a personal recommendation post and I do not intend to rank them based on preference.
+Coming end of the year 2020, writing a short post on the books I’ve enjoyed the most out of the 40 books I’ve read throughout this year.
+All based on personal preference and ranked arbitrarily.

 Logicomix; by Apostolos doxiadis Chistros Papadimitriou

-This is a graphic novel on the life story of Bertrand Russell — philosopher, mathematician and logician.
+A graphic novel on the life story of Bertrand Russell — philosopher, mathematician and logician.
 I have been in love with Russell since first reading his article, three passions, in high school.
-So I recommend reading that as well.
+I recommend reading that as well.

 The importance of being earnest; by Oscar Wilde

 Wilde’s play.
-It’s ridiculously funny and all of the plot just leads up to a really bad pun in the end.
+It’s ridiculously funny and all of the plot just leads up to a really bad (but adorable) pun in the end.

 Lust, Caution; by Ailin Zhang